 Best of all, it can be used every day.

-Now that you’re more aware about osteoarthritis, why not choose Arthritis Awareness week to stop suffering and start living the life you want to live.
+Now that you’re more aware about osteoarthritis, there's no better time than now to start living the life you want to live.